Increase Tool Life, Reduce Tool Wear: 2021 Easy Guide

 4. Lubricate Sticky Materials

 Built up edge or “BUE” is the technical term.
 Some materials have an affinity for what cutters are made of and they will weld chips onto the cutting edge which quickly results in a broken cutter.
 Aluminum is one such, but there are a lot of others.
 Look up the material and if it is prone to chip welding, you need lubrication.
 You can get it from flood coolant, mist coolant, or some tool coatings.
-What you can do is machine materials prone to chip welding without it.
+What you can do is machine materials prone to chip welding with lubrication.

 5. Add a Surface Speed Safety Factor